E-2 Visa (Treaty Investor)

 In addition to representing international investors and expansionists before the US government, Ortega-Medina & Associates is available as applicable to review the financials of a target company for E2 visa purposes, examine escrow documentation to ensure compliance with the relevant E2 regulations, form a US-based entity for E2 registration purposes, obtain a Federal Employer ID number, offer guidance in locating a temporary or permanent business address for the company (including telephone and fax number), and offer feedback regarding local business licenses.

-Ortega-Medina & Associates has over ten years experience dealing with similar business visa cases.
+Ortega-Medina & Associates has over twenty years experience dealing with similar business visa cases.
 We have experienced success in many cases that were considered hopeless by other law firms.
 If we decide to take on a case, it is because we feel it stands a good chance of succeeding.
 If your E-2 visa is denied, for any reason other than a determination that you are inadmissible for reasons of criminality or fraud, we will appeal the denial at no additional cost to you and/or attempt to reprocess your case in an alternative visa category.
 Please contact us so that we can help you determine whether you are an appropriate candidate for the E-2 visa category.